 The 14 Foods High in Lectins

-Lectins are often referred to as antinutrients, a less common term describing plant compounds that may reduce the body’s ability to absorb essential nutrients.
-But what exactly are lectins and are these 14 foods blocking nutrients in your body?
+Lectins are often referred to as antinutrients, compounds that may reduce the absorption of nutrients.
+But what exactly are lectins and high-lectin foods?

 What Are Lectins?

-Individuals with Crohn's disease or irritable bowel syndrome may also be more prone to food lectins, as the gut lining is more vulnerable and sensitive related to a higher turnover of cells in the digestive lining.
+A large intake of lectins may also cause gastrointestinal distress, particularly if consumed in their raw form.
+Side effects of eating foods high in lectins may include gas, bloating, and diarrhea.
+Individuals with Crohn's disease or irritable bowel syndrome may be more prone to food lectins, too.
+This is because the gut lining is more vulnerable and sensitive related to a higher turnover of cells.

 Foods High in Lectins